ehsaanullah0/fertenix/README.md

 >
 > **Facebook · Instagram · WhatsApp · Gmail · Drive · Docs · Forms · Console · and more.**
 >
-> 🔐 *Learn how tracking works.
+🔐 *Learn how tracking works.
 Then decide what you're comfortable sharing.*

 ---

-# 🍎 MACOS CORNER
+# 🍎 MAC-OS CORNER

 > [!TIP]
 >